Research-grade peptides · Third-party tested

 A Certificate of Analysis (COA) is the document that accompanies a specific batch of peptide and reports its analytical results.
 A legitimate COA should include the peptide name and sequence, the batch/lot number (matching what's on your vial), the HPLC purity percentage with chromatogram, the observed molecular weight from mass spectrometry, the date of analysis, and the name of the testing laboratory.

-At Pepta Labs, COAs are downloadable directly from each product page before purchase — no account required, no email request needed.
+At Pepta Labs, COAs are available upon request via support@peptalabs.com before purchase — email support@peptalabs.com.

 4. Evaluating Peptide Vendors